The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory: The slice spectral sequence of

 To organize the $C_4$-slices in table~\ref{array:BPoneSlices}, we separate them into columns.
 Each column consists of one non-induced slice cell, $\done^i$, and all the induced slice cells of the form $\done^i \bar{s}_1^j$, where $j \geq 1$.

 In light of Theorem~\ref{thm:BPoned3}, each column can be treated as an individual unit with respect to the $d_3$-differentials.
-More precisely, the leading terms of any of the $d_3$-differential are slices belonging to the same column.
+More precisely, the leading terms of any of the $d_3$-differentials are classes coming from the homotopy groups of slices belonging to the same column.
 When drawing the slice spectral sequence of $\BPone$, we first produce the $E_2$-page of each column individually, together with their $d_3$-differentials (See Figure~\ref{fig:E2C4d3diffType1} and ~\ref{fig:E2C4d3diffType2}).
 Afterwards, we combine the $E_5$-pages of every column all together into one whole spectral sequence.